 I live in Scotland and am married to a retired council officer (historic building conservation).
 He says he's not sure if you can take this to the Trading Commission but he strongly urges that you contact your local Legal Aid, your GP.
 Take photos and ask your doctor if the children's health is being compromised.
 Ask your MP for assistance in making your private landlord sort this right away.

 He feels you have a good case.
 Based on the photograph you posted here he feels there is a structural defect causing extreme damp and that there may be other defects (wiring) in conjunction with the damp besides the mould.
-Your family could be in danger of fire, for example, in addition to the health problems.

 The mould on the walls of your children's bedroom(s) should be carefully photographed to include a time and date stamp.
 Don't give up on this.
 Document everything you do.